-Honoring the 125th Anniversary of the Palisades Interstate Park Commission’s Founding
+Celebrating the 25th Anniversary of the Palisades Parks Conservancy

 Welcome to the Palisades Parks Conservancy’s annual benefit to raise essential funds in support of preservation and programming efforts in the Palisades.

-This year, we gather beneath the cliffs at Ross Dock in Fort Lee, NJ for a riverside soiree in celebration of the 125th anniversary of the Palisades Interstate Park Commission and the critical preservation of public land and history that it has fostered since its founding.
+This year, we gather beneath the cliffs at Ross Dock in Fort Lee, NJ for a riverside soiree in celebration of the 25th anniversary of the Palisades Parks Conservancy and the critical preservation of public land and history that it has fostered since its founding.

 Dear Friends,

-Thank you for celebrating with us, and for being a vital part of the parks’ next 125 years.
+None of this is possible without you.
+Thank you for being here tonight, and for being part of the Conservancy's next 25 years.

 Remy Schwartz, Executive Director